Girolamo Caruso: Research

-Girolamo Caruso was one of the first person to experience the chemical fertilization, first of all on wheat, and to appraise its efficacy; the first part of these experiences was published in 1888.

-In 1890 he determined the method for the calculation of the quantity of manure to be supplied, by using that method (today called method of weighing) and affirming the necessity of the anticipation of the fertilizing elements, which was a complete innovation at that time.
+Girolamo Caruso was one of the first people to experience the chemical fertilisation, first of all on wheat, and to appraise its efficacy; the first part of these experiences was published in 1888.
+In 1890 he determined the method for the calculation of the quantity of manure to be supplied, by using that method (today called the method of weighing) and affirming the necessity of the anticipation of the fertilizing elements, which was a complete innovation at that time.